-When you press the Voice Command (V) Rbutton, you will hear a beep.
+When you push the Voice Command ( VEVR button, you will hear a beep.
 The beep is your signal to give a command.

 NOTE: If you do not say a command within a few seconds, the system will present you with a list of options.